tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Simple Layout Gallery Thumbnail Below Scroll to Grid/README.md

 * Add code from file **[store page detail simple layout gallery thumbnail below scroll to grid.html][2]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+Refer to [Per-page code injection][3] for details.

-Please see [Per-page code injection][3].
-Read the code for any insptructions within.
+* Read the code for any instructions within.

 ## Make a Donation